Dependent Clauses

 With these criteria in mind, we can mark the beginning and end of our temporal clause with brackets as follows:

 Thus, we can see where the temporal clause begins and ends and work with the main clause and the dependent clause separately.
-In the main clause (outside of the brackets), we have a structure with an aorist active verb: “The boy sent the horses away from the road.”
-The ἐπεί clause, then, adds some more information and answers a question posed by the main clause: when did the boy perform that action?
-He sent the horses away when he saw them (αὐτούς takes τοὺς ἵππους as its antecedent, since both are masculine plural).
+In the main clause (outside of the brackets), we have a structure with an aorist active verb: “The boy led the horses away from the road.”
+The ἐπεί clause, then, adds some more information and answers a question posed by the main clause: when did the boy lead the horses away from the road?
+He led the horses away from the road when he saw the danger.
+The “when” dependent clause (i.e., the temporal clause) answers the question.